Chidananda Saraswati: Early life

 Service, especially of the sick, often brought out the fact that he had no idea of his own separate existence as an individual.
 It seemed as if his body clung loosely to his soul.
-Nor was all this service confined to human beings.
+His service was not limited to human beings.
 Birds and animals claimed his attention as much as, if not more than, human beings.
 He understood their language of suffering.
 His service of a sick dog evoked the admiration of his Guru, Sivananda.
 He would raise his finger in grim admonition when he saw anyone practicing cruelty to dumb animals in his presence.

 Quite early in life, although born in a wealthy family, he shunned the pleasures of the world to devote himself to seclusion and contemplation.
 In the matter of study, it was the spiritual books which had the most appeal to him, more than college books.
 Even while he was at college, text-books had to take second place to spiritual books.
 The works of Ramakrishna, Swami Vivekananda, and Sivananda, took precedence over all others.

 He shared his knowledge with others, so much so that he virtually became the Guru of the household and the neighborhood, to whom he would talk of honesty, love, purity, service and devotion to God.
 He would exhort them to perform japa of Rama-Nama.
 While still in his twenties, he began initiating youngsters into this great Rama Taraka Mantra.
 He was an ardent admirer of Sri Ramakrishna Math at Madras and regularly participated in the Satsangs (association with the wise) there.
 The call of Swami Vivekananda to renounce resounded within his pure heart.
-He ever thirsted for the darshan (meeting/s) of Saints and Sadhus (renunciate) visiting the metropolis.
+He ever thirsted for the darshan (meeting) of Saints and Sadhus (renunciates) visiting the metropolis.